RGP-Paleocapa/nevera/CONTRIBUTING.md

     git add .
     git commit -m "Add a descriptive commit message here"
     ```
+    Use the -b flag with git checkout to create a new branch named your-feature-branch-name and switch to it.
+This branch will contain the changes you're working on.
+Remember to use a descriptive name for your branch that reflects the feature or fix you're implementing.

 5. **Fetch the latest changes from the upstream before pushing**:
     ```bash